WormBase/website-public/README.md

     ln -s $approot

 ### Dependencies

-Most dependencies will be installed with `make installdeps`, but `perl Makefile.PL` itself is depending on some prerequisites:
+Most backend dependencies will be installed with `make installdeps`, but `perl Makefile.PL` itself is depending on some prerequisites:

 1.  a development environment: Perl, make, gcc & co.
 2.  `sudo cpan Module::Install`

 On Mac OS X, Perl comes preinstalled.
 The C development tools are installed from within Xcode, which is free, and then selecting from the menu/dialogs: Xcode -> Preferences... -> Downloads -> Components -> "Command Line Tools" -> "Install".

+For client-side application (`client/`), Node.js (>=6) and NPM (>=3) needs to be installed .
+Once NPM is installed, addition dependencies needs to be installed by running `npm install` command in the `client/` directory.

 Running the application
 -----------------------